 Here is a basic instruction for Vipassana breathing meditation taken from a talk by Thanissaro Bhikkhu given to a conference on AIDS, HIV and other Immuno-deficiency Disorders in Long Beach, CA, Nov.
 13, 1993 .
-I hope this instruction will help you greatly in learning this meditation
+I hope this instruction will help you greatly in learning this technique which is among the most popular meditation techniques of today’s time.

 (Originally published the website http://www.accesstoinsight.org/ a wonderful site for Buddhist studies.
 You can visit this site for reading many meditation articles of Buddhist tradition )